artemik/r2dbc-jdbc-vertx-issue-190/README.md

 | **-** LoopResources, **-** `warmup()`, `initialSize` **==**  `maxSize` | **120 sec** (+135% = 2.35 times)  |

 ### How to Interpret R2DBC Results
-1. Unlike with fast single-record selects, with slower SELECTs R2DBC slowness becomes unnoticeable compared to the total processing time probably, so R2DBC has 4 setups where it performs normally (similarly to JDBC and Vertx) with 51 secs.
+1. Unlike with fast single-record selects, longer DB processing time of multi-record SELECTs probably makes R2DBC slowness itself unnoticeable, compared to the total processing time.
+So R2DBC has 4 setups where it performs normally (similarly to JDBC and Vertx) with 51 secs.
 2. Lack of custom LoopResources drops performance ~2.17 times:
    - and additionally having `initialSize` == `maxSize` drops it a bit more: ~2.35 times.
 3. R2DBC performs the worst in the default setup (-LoopResources, -warmup(), `initialSize`==`maxSize`).